Pavel Haas: The war

 In 1941, Haas was deported to the Theresienstadt concentration camp (Terezín).
 He was one of several Moravian-Jewish composers there, including Viktor Ullmann, Gideon Klein and Hans Krása.
 Prior to his arrest, he had officially divorced his wife Soňa in order that she and their young daughter, Olga, would not suffer a similar fate.
 In 1938, in desperation, he wrote to relatives of his wife in New Jersey, and also to Frank Rybka in New York, who was a former student of Janáček.
 An attempt was launched by these Americans to help Haas secure passage, but this came too late to help.
 On his arrival at Theresienstadt, he became very depressed and had to be coaxed into composition by Gideon Klein.
 Haas wrote at least eight compositions in the camp, only a few of which have survived.
 They include a set of Four Songs on Chinese Poetry for baritone and piano, a work for men's choir titled "Al s'fod" (his first and only work in Hebrew), and the Study for String Orchestra which was premiered in Theresienstadt under the Czech conductor Karel Ančerl and is probably Haas's best-known work today.
 The orchestral parts were found by Ančerl after the liberation of Theresienstadt and the score was reconstructed.

 In 1944 the Nazis remodeled Theresienstadt just before a visit from the Red Cross, and a propaganda film, Der Führer schenkt den Juden eine Stadt (The Führer Gives the Jews a City), was made by director Kurt Gerron, under the coercion of the camp commandant, Karl Rahm.
 In the film, Theresienstadt, children are seen singing Hans Krása's opera, Brundibár, and Haas can be seen taking a bow after a performance, conducted by Karel Ančerl, of his Study for Strings.
 When the propaganda project was over, the Nazis transferred 18,000 prisoners, including Haas and the children who had sung in Brundibár, to Auschwitz-Birkenau, where they were murdered in the gas chambers.
 According to the testimony of Karel Ančerl, Haas stood next to him after their arrival at Auschwitz.
 Doctor Mengele was about to send Ančerl to the gas chamber first, but the weakened Haas began to cough, so the death sentence was chosen for him instead.
 After the war Ančerl met with Haas's brother Hugo and told him the story.

 Post-war

 Haas's large-scale symphony, which he began prior to his deportation to Theresienstadt, remained unfinished, but the extant material was orchestrated by Zdeněk Zouhar in 1994.
 Haas's music, stemming from Bohemian and Moravian roots, is sometimes tinted by Hebrew melody.
 Haas has been described as "a reserved but eloquent student of Janáček" by Alex Ross in his history of classical music in the 20th century, The Rest is Noise: Listening to the Twentieth Century.

-His brother Hugo Haas (1901–1968) was a popular actor in pre-war Czechoslovakia.